PhyberApex/lightning-talks/03-interface-vs-type-alias/src/slides.md

 - Type aliases are more versatile and powerful
 - They provide a consistent syntax for all types
-- Interfaces have their place, but are more limited
+- Interfaces have their place, but have different features
 - Choose based on the needs of your project
 - When in doubt, start with a type alias!